DeaMariaLeon/Proy_fotos/README.md

 # Photo project - Proyecto Fotos

-This tool reads all photos from a directory and creates a html file with scaled down versions of those photos.
+This tool reads all photos from a directory and creates an html file with scaled down versions of those photos.
 The original photo will be shown if its thumbnail is clicked.
 The scaled down copies of the photos are stored in another directory.

 The directory where the original photos will be searched, can have as many subdirectories underneath as needed.
 You could search the whole hard disk if you wanted (Be aware that it can take several minutes.
 Start with a small example if you wish).